English Department

 Honors American Rhetoric – #EE3A 0.5 Credit Level 3 NCAA

 This course is devoted to the study of the foundations of speech, verbal and nonverbal messages, and effective listening.
 It also introduces students to the major areas of human communication, emphasizing public speaking, small group, and interpersonal skills.
-The students focus on public speaking by preparing and delivering informative, process, and persuasive speeches that mimic real world situations such as delivering a presentation, introducing a speaker, giving instructions, or persuading a group.
+Students focus on public speaking by preparing and delivering informative, process, and persuasive speeches that mimic real world situations such as delivering a presentation, introducing a speaker, giving instructions, or persuading a group.
 Students in the class practice critical thinking and listening skills by evaluating speeches in a variety of contexts.
 Students will use their recordings to reflect, set personal goals, and make changes in order to deliver speeches in a clear, concise, audience-appropriate manner.
 Requirements for placement: Minimum grade of 85 in American Literature Level 3; minimum grade of 90 in American Literature Level 2; signature of English Teacher.

-Gothic Literature and Graphic Novel – #EN4A 0.5 Credit Level 3 NCAA
+Honors Gothic Literature and Graphic Novel – #EN4A 0.5 Credit Level 3 NCAA

 In this honors course students will emerge with a heightened appreciation for Gothic Literature, refined writing skills, and an understanding of the genre's enduring influence on literature and popular culture.
 This course is for students who seek a deeper understanding of Gothic Literature, improved writing, critical thinking, and research skills.
+Requirements for placement: Senior status; minimum grade of 85 in American Literature Level 3; minimum grade of 90 in American Literature Level 2; 85 overall average or above; signature of English Teacher.

 Literature into Film – #E72A 0.5 Credit Level 2 NCAA

-This Level 2 course offers students the opportunity to study literary devices taught in their English classes through the medium of film.
+This course offers students the opportunity to study literary devices taught in their English classes through the medium of film.
 In addition to the study of literary terms and essay writing, it is the goal of the course to foster an appreciation of film.
 Students will be required to write analytical essays throughout the semester.
 Requirements for placement: Senior status.

 International Baccalaureate (IB) English Courses